-On February 11, the City published a Notice of Annual Planning and Request for Public Comment.
-That notice provided the public with notice of opportunities for comment on the Consolidated Plan and the date of the public hearing.
+On February 14, the City published a Notice of Annual Planning and Request for Public Comment.
+That notice provided the public with notice of opportunities for comment on the Consolidated Plan.

 On February 14, 2020 the City published a draft 2020-2021 Action Plan and a draft 2020-2024 Consolidated Plan.